 My old patch-clamp electrophysiology rig!
 Voltorb reminds me of the frog eggs I used to work with and Raticate represents the rats we record on; they bring luck.

 What’s up!!!
 My name is Larry Rodriguez, and I’m a standup comedian and biochemist turned neuroscientist who wants to discover new drugs.
-I postdoc’d at the Scripps Research Institute and earned my PhD in Pharmacology along with a MSc in Regulatory Science from the USC School of Pharmacy.
+I’m a postdoc in the laboratory of John Yates at the Scripps Research Institute and earned my PhD in Pharmacology along with a MSc in Regulatory Science from the USC School of Pharmacy.
 I’ve used molecular biology, biochemistry, and pharmacology to study GPCRs and ion channels, both in vitro and ex vivo.

 Blog